bodergob373/MechaniMiner/README.md

 ## NOTE:
 For these hours, I only added some features and remade some outdated parts of the game.
 The rest of the game doesn't really work yet.
+## NOTE:
+The code files are just the ones I wrote or modified.
+They don't work outside of the game.
+If you need to check the assets, import them into Roblox Studio by right-clicking workspace in explorer -> insert -> import Roblox model
 ### The things I added are:
 - Models for blocks: Furnace, Internal Combustion Engine, Steam Engine, Suspension, Shafts
 - Terrain modeling: Mountains in back